MA Primary Education with Gaelic (Learners)

 Fitness to practice

 There is fitness to practice guidance for people who wish to become teachers, we strongly advise you to make yourself aware of this before you apply.
-Please consult the Higher Educational Occupational Physicians/Practitioners (HEOPS) website for fitness to practice guidelines for this programme.
+Please consult the Higher Educational Occupational Physicians/Practitioners (HEOPS) website for fitness to practice guidelines for this degree.

 Please note that for degrees that have a subject requirement of a language other than English, students may not use their own native language to meet this requirement.
 In these instances, English or an alternative language other than native will be acceptable.